Meaning of Earnest Money!

 When Do I Need To Pay This?

 Earnest money is payable to the escrow company few days after mutual agreement.

 What Happens To My Earnest Money And How Is It Used?

 Earnest money will go into a trust account held by a third party (usually the escrow company trust account).
 This way, neither seller or buyer has access to it and it can be legally considered as earnest money to buy the property.
 Eventually, this money will be applied toward down payment and/or closing costs.

 What Happens If Someone Defaults?
 Do I Get My Money Back?

 This can be a very complex or complicated question to answer depending on the situation.
 Once again, here is why you need professional representation.
 While this question can become too deep to answer in a simple sentence, the general rule is that if a buyer backs out for no legitimate reason, the seller would get the earnest money.
-In other words, in the event of buyer’s default, the seller is entitled to retain the earnest money but no more than 5% of the original listing price.
-The reverse holds true.
-If the seller backs out for no legitimate reason, then the buyer is refunded the earnest money in full.
+In other words, in the event of buyer’s default, the seller is entitled to retain the earnest money.
+On the other hand, if the seller backs out for no legitimate reason, then the buyer is refunded the earnest money in full.